top of page

 The Elle Holiday Scholarship

-The full scholarship for ages 12–15 is named after Elle Holiday, creator and instructor of the Vocal Educator Toolkit (VET) singing teacher certification that Marcellé completed.
-Each year, one 12–15-year-old receives 100% of the tuition cost for singing lessons, songwriting lessons, or both.
-These years mark a time of refinement and growth—when developing artists move beyond the basics of vocal technique and songwriting structure into mastery.
-The Elle Holiday Scholarship ensures that advanced students receive trauma-informed, neurodiversity-affirming instruction that strengthens their technical foundation, preparing them for the professional-level focus on style and artistry that follows at ages 15–18.
+The full scholarship for ages 12–15 is named in honor of Elle Holiday, creator and instructor of the Vocal Educator Toolkit (VET) singing teacher certification completed by Marcellé.
+Each year, one student is selected for a full, merit-based scholarship covering 100% of the tuition cost for singing lessons, songwriting lessons, or both.
+This scholarship is awarded to a student whose readiness for advanced study, commitment to growth, and engagement with the learning process demonstrate exceptional potential at this stage of development.
+These years mark a time of refinement and expansion.
+Developing artists move beyond the basics of vocal technique and songwriting structure into deeper mastery—strengthening control, coordination, and expressive clarity.
+The Elle Holiday Scholarship supports students who are ready to engage with this level of focus, ensuring access to trauma-informed, neurodiversity-affirming instruction that prepares them for the professional-level exploration of style and artistry that follows at ages 15–18.
 Elle Holiday is a licensed speech-language pathologist, professional singer, and educator whose work bridges clinical voice science and contemporary vocal artistry.
 As the founder of VocaLab and creator of the VET, she has redefined how singers, teachers, and clinicians around the world understand and train the voice.
-Her programs demystify vocal anatomy while honoring the artistry at the heart of singing, empowering professionals and performers alike to use evidence-based tools without losing creativity or individuality.
-As a neurodivergent singer herself, Elle brings deep empathy and insight to her teaching—acknowledging that every singer’s voice, nervous system, and learning process are unique.
+Her programs demystify vocal anatomy while honoring the artistry at the heart of singing, empowering professionals and performers alike to use evidence-based tools without sacrificing creativity or individuality.
+As a neurodivergent singer herself, Elle brings deep empathy and insight to her teaching, recognizing that every singer’s voice, nervous system, and learning process are unique.
 Elle’s journey into voice education began through lived experience.
-After developing vocal fold nodules early in her career, she found herself navigating a confusing path through medical and performance worlds that often spoke different languages.
-Rather than letting that experience silence her, Elle turned it into purpose—earning her degree in speech pathology while continuing to sing and teach.
+After developing vocal fold nodules early in her career, she navigated the disconnect between medical and performance worlds that often speak different languages.
+Rather than letting that experience silence her, Elle transformed it into purpose—earning her degree in speech-language pathology while continuing to sing and teach.
 She went on to create the VET, an online certification that blends clinical science and pedagogy to help singing teachers understand how the voice truly works.
-Her work through VocaLab continues to evolve, providing voice therapy, gender-affirming care, and education that fosters both knowledge and self-compassion.
+Her work through VocaLab continues to evolve, offering voice therapy, gender-affirming care, and education that prioritizes both knowledge and self-compassion.
 Marcellé shares, “Although I had years of vocal training, I realized there was more to understand about voice science.
 My students were developing beautifully—reaching levels of control and resonance that revealed where my own understanding could expand.
 Elle’s certification program was exactly what I needed.
 It combined speech-language pathology principles with contemporary technique in a way that made everything click.
 With my background in music therapy and applied behavioral analysis, I was immediately drawn to her trauma-informed, science-grounded approach.
 It prepared me to work with singers of all neurotypes, experiences, and abilities.”
 This scholarship honors Elle’s commitment to voice pedagogy, voice science, and artist wellness.
-At Once Upon a Voice, students ages 12–15 receive instruction that meets them where they are—whether they are exploring voice changes, experiencing sensory overload, or finding new ways to express themselves through song.
-For those who prefer augmentative and alternative communication (AAC) or other forms of creation, our songwriting lessons provide a special avenue for mastering music.
-In the future, this scholarship will be sustained and supported through Voicelore, a nonprofit in development to protect what Elle believes in: making music available to every teen voice, regardless of what form their voice takes.
-Voicelore will help keep this scholarship fully available each year and will also support equipment, in-person experiences, and creative opportunities that help young musicians thrive.
-Learn more at voicelore.org.
+At Once Upon a Voice, students ages 12–15 who receive this scholarship engage in instruction that meets them where they are—whether they are navigating voice changes, sensory sensitivity, or new forms of self-expression.
+Singing lessons focus on building sustainable technique and expressive control, while songwriting offers an additional pathway for mastery, particularly for students who prefer augmentative and alternative communication (AAC) or nontraditional modes of creation.

 The Kate Duncan Scholarships